Risky and Safe Sources of Capital for Small Businesses

 One of the main factors lenders use to decide whether or not to give you a loan, letter of credit, credit card or other capital is your credit history.
 They get your credit history from one of the three major credit reporting companies: Equifax, Experian and TransUnion.

 Want to see what potential lenders will see when they pull your credit reports?
-Get free copies of your three credit reports by visiting AnnualCreditReport.org.
+Get free copies of your three credit reports by visiting AnnualCreditReport.com.
 Follow the instructions and you'll be able to see them online or have them mailed to you.

 You can also visit the websites of the three agencies and request your reports one at a time.